Product placement: Measurement

 It is very difficult to measure the effect of a product placement on viewers : access to exposed audience, recruitment, interviews, database for results comparison, independence from agencies...

 And more of 70 criteria must be analysed to be comprehensive.

 To measure the success of product placement, one first tracks the parameters of the placement itself, like the ease of identification, screen time, number of exposure(s), or association with a main character.
 That information is also often used to determine the price of a specific placement.
 Secondly, the effectiveness is measured using direct (for explicit memory effects) as well as indirect (for implicit memory effects) measurements.

 Measurement of the explicit memory

 Explicit effects are measured by recall or recognition tests.
 Subjects are asked to name the products that he or she noticed (free recall).
 This survey can be also aided by giving additional information like a specific product category.
 At recognition tests, a selection of products is shown to the interviewed person, who then needs to select the ones that he has seen before.

 Measurement of the implicit memory

 Implicit effects are measured in an indirect way by observing a change in behavior.
 This can be done by tracking the consideration set and buying behavior of people, measuring brain activities or using abstract indirect test settings like the word fragment or word stem completion test.
 The implicit association test (IAT) is also an applicable measurement tool.

+Valuation

+Marketers engaging in product placement often employ some form of valuation research to determine the success of a product placement.
+This involves combining the audience for a placement with traditional linear 30-second spot marketing rates in the market, and using this to create a gross advertising value for the placement.
+Researchers then assess the quality of the placement itself to determine how much of the gross advertising value the placement captured.
+The resulting value is known as a Net Placement Value (NPV).
+International market research firm YouGov has led on developing bespoke modelling and audience solutions to automate the process of creating Net Placement Values for product placements, known as the YouGov Placement Quality Score (PQS).